claudioverdun/hugo-academic-website/content/authors/admin/_index.md

 ---
 I am interested in machine learning, compressive sensing, inverse problems, optimization and high-dimensional statistics.
 My goal is to develop an understanding of ML from first principles, to establish provable guarantees for its algorithms, and to apply them to medical technology problems.
-I'm currently interested in sparse and low-rank models, im- plicit bias of the gradient descent, probabilistic methods in data analysis and uncertainty quantification for high-dimensional statistics, iteratively reweighted algorithms as well as applications to MRI, one of my scientific passions.
+I'm currently interested in sparse and low-rank models, implicit bias of the gradient descent, probabilistic methods in data analysis and uncertainty quantification for high-dimensional statistics, iteratively reweighted algorithms as well as applications to MRI, one of my scientific passions.